Opinion polling for the 2024 United Kingdom general election: Final projections from aggregators

-MRP and SRP polls
+National seat projections

-Multilevel regression with poststratification (MRP) was used by YouGov to predict outcomes for the 2017 and 2019 elections.
+Multilevel regression with poststratification (MRP) is the most common methodology for projecting seats nationally.
+It was used by YouGov to predict outcomes for the 2017 and 2019 elections.
 Multiple polling companies conducted such polling and modelling for the 2024 election, these are tabulated below.
 Also included is a stacked regression with poststratification (SRP) poll produced by J.L.
 Partners, the first time such a method has been used for a UK election.
 All of these polls use sample sizes substantially larger than typical national polls.

 These polls were of Britain only, though the reporting of some results include the 18 Northern Irish seats under "Others".
 Polling companies also differ in their handling of the Speaker's seat, considering it variously as Labour, "Other", or omitting it from the results.
 Negative values in the rightmost "majority" column below indicate that the party with the most seats would have a plurality of seats, but would not have a majority.
 The overall vote share values for these polls, where reported, are also included in the tables above.